• Skip to primary navigation

 However, you can assemble this dish no longer than one day in advance, and store it, covered, in the fridge until you are ready to bake it.

-Pin for later
+Save for later

-Why not pin this recipe to your pinterest board so you can make it later.
+If you would like to try these cheesy seafood-stuffed pasta shells, why not pin this recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

-A plate of seafood stuffed pasta shells.
+A plate of seafood stuffed pasta shells covered in cheese sauce.

 Seafood stuffed pasta shells in a creamy cheesy sauce